cscvlab/VoxelReconstruction-NAS/README.md

 Yongdong Huang, Yuanzhan Li, Xulong Cao and Siyu Zhang, Shen Cai∗ , Ting Lu,Yuqi Liu.An Efficient End-to-End 3D Model Reconstruction based on Neural Architecture Search.

+If you find our code or paper useful, please consider citing

+    @inproceedings{Occupancy Networks,
+        title = {Occupancy Networks: Learning 3D Reconstruction in Function Space}, author = {Mescheder, Lars and Oechsle, Michael and Niemeyer, Michael and Nowozin, Sebastian and Geiger, Andreas}, booktitle = {Proceedings IEEE Conf. on Computer Vision and Pattern Recognition (CVPR)}, year = {2019}
+    }
 ## Methodology
 we complete the end-to-end network by classifying binary voxels.
 Compared to other signed distance field (SDF) prediction or